| I was an astrophysicist in the Stellar Astrophysics group |

 part of the University of Bonn.

-- The Evolution of Single and Binary Stars
+- The Evolution of single, binary and multiple stars

 - Astrostatistics of single and multiple stellar systems

 - Globular clusters and their multiple stellar generations